December 15, 2022

 Conversely, payment reversal on credit card networks and the ACH network is a more lengthy process.
 Approvals and bank-to-bank communication make for more steps before the customer receives the debit and the merchant receives the credit.

-Another type of payment reversal that a merchant will experience would be due to a chargeback.
+Another type of payment reversal that a merchant will experience is a chargeback.
 A cardholder’s issuing bank initiates this when they file a dispute for their charges.

 Charge disputes can be for a plethora of reasons, including: